agentolek/Register-Simulator/README.md

 An example output file has also been included in the repo, named "test_output_file.txt."

+## Classes:

+<b>Register</b>:
+Simulates the register, is used to generate new sequences during the program's use.
+Consists of a list of FlipFlops.
+<b>LogicGate</b>:
+Every logic gate used in program is a member of this class.
+Its use is to simulate the value a real gate of given type would have, and return that value.
+<b>FlipFlop</b>:
+A simulation of a type-D flip-flop.
+Used to get values used in generated sequences.

 ## Authors and acknowledgment
 Created entirely by Aleksander Nowak.
 I would like to thank:
 - Raymund Kożuszek, for his excellent guidance and priceless advice
 - And <s>not</s> Mateusz Guliński, for his mental support through these trying times.